geojeff/busser/README.md

 Review [CoffeeScriptLineMatcher](https://github.com/showell/CoffeeScriptLineMatcher) and [video](http://www.youtube.com/watch?v=dEze_TaORJs&feature=youtu.be).
-This work is tied to ongoing efforts to add direct line number support in the CoffeeScript compiler, but the concept of providing a dashboard in a browser window is perfect for a development tool like busser.
+This work is tied to ongoing efforts to add direct line number support in the CoffeeScript compiler, which you can follow on the [github issue](https://github.com/jashkenas/coffee-script/issues/558).
+The concept of providing a dashboard in a browser window is perfect for a development tool like busser.
 The dashboard could have the CoffeeScript and javascript side-by-side and coordinated by line number, plus other goodies specific to SproutCore development.

 Another original goal of the project has been reevaluated after saturation in CoffeeScript programming: to offer a Python version of the build tools or to